realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Strategic networking can help you overcome some of the challenges associated with online job applications.
 Some of the benefits of networking include:

 Getting accurate information about job availability.
 The fact that a role is posted online doesn’t mean that the hiring team is actively reviewing applications.
 There is often a delay between the time a role is open and the time it’s posted online, as well as the time it is filled and taken down from online job boards.
 At the same time, there are often open positions that are not (yet) posted online for a variety of reasons.
 Networking can help you ensure you’ve got up-to-date information.

+Learning more details about the role.
+Job descriptions are not always precise.
+As a result, you might end up applying for roles that you think are a good fit but are, in fact, not.
+Or, you might fail to properly tailor your application to meet the needs of the hiring team.
+Insider information via networking can help you understand what the team is really looking for.